arahangua/token-balance/README.md

-# lido-balance# Lido Balance Pipeline
+# Pipeline for getting Lido account balances

 This project implements a pipeline to fetch and process Lido staking balances on the Ethereum network.